nihcompmed/Dory/README.md

 ## Reproducing benchmarks

 Dory: Run the script Dory_script.sh for timing benchmarks.
-Ripser: The benchmarks in https://arxiv.org/abs/2103.05608 were produced using Ripser v 1.2.1 (March, 2021).
-Use the script ripser_script.sh for timing benchmarks.
+Ripser: Use the script ripser_script.sh for timing benchmarks.

 Instruments in macOS or Valgrind can be used to determine peak memory usage.